 how this event started

-WFWP Australia began a Charity Walk to raise funds to support WFWP Global Development and Aid Projects within the Island Nations of Oceania.
+WFWP Australia began a Charity Walk to raise funds to support WFWP Global Development and Aid Projects within the Island Nations of the Pacific.
 Two years later, the Melbourne Pasifika Festival developed alongside the Charity Walk as a celebration of all Pacific Island cultures that is open to the wider Australian community.

-Commencing in 2003, WFWP Australia has undertaken service projects within the Oceania Island nations to support women and their families living in PNG, Solomon Islands, Vanuatu, Samoa and Fiji.
+Commencing in 2003, WFWP Australia has undertaken service projects within the Island nations of the Pacific to support women and their families living in PNG, Solomon Islands, Vanuatu, Samoa and Fiji.
+Projects include: